 Straffe Hendrik Tripel, originally brewed in 1981 and returned to the brewery in 2008, is a higher alcohol, 9% ABV, tripel of excellent character and depth with a nice hop character to balance it out.

 Straffe Hendrik Quadrupel is that darker, richer, higher alcohol beer with a bold 11% ABV.

-The obvious answer to this question is De Halve Maan!
-If you’re into brewery tours, you can take their 45-minute tour for €7.
+The obvious answer to this question is brewery Halve Maan, of course.
+If you’re into brewery tours, you can take their 45-minute De Halve Maan brewery tour for €7.
 Plus, you get a beer tasting as part of your tour.
-It’s a great opportunity to check out a little Belgian brewing history, try some really nice beers, and really experience some of Belgium’s world renowned products.
+It’s a great opportunity to check out a little Belgian brewing history, try some really nice beers, and really experience some of Belgium’s world-renowned products.

-De Garre is located on one of the smallest streets in the heart of Bruges.
-It’s all brick, dark wood, and white walls along with an amazing bottle list and a well curated list of draft beers.
+De Garre beer cafe is located on one of the smallest streets in the heart of Bruges.
+It’s all brick, dark wood, and white walls along with an amazing bottle list and a well-curated list of draft beers.
 This list includes beer from De Halve Maan and their own house beer, De Garre Triple.
 This atmospheric place is quickly becoming a prime destination for beer fans in Bruges.

 A newer option with an excellent reputation and beer list is Cafe Rose Red on the first floor of the Hotel Cordoeanier.
 The ceiling is covered in dangling artificial roses.
 While this may sound a bit cheesy, it works in this place and adds a bit of unique character.
 The beer service is impeccable and if the long list leaves you full of indecision due to too many choices, check out their beer of the month or just ask the helpful bartender.